SergeyBel/phpinvariant/README.md

 PhpInvariant allows writing custom generators to generate data for you needs

 To write a generator you need to create two classes and add they in config file:
 1. `Type` class.
-This class uses as attribute and store settings for generator It must implements `TypeInterface`.
+This class uses as attribute and store settings for generator
 1. `Generator` class.
 It generates data based on settings from `Type` class.
-Must implements `GeneratorInterface`
+Must implements `__invoke` method
 1. Add classes in `generators` configuration file section
 ```yml
 parameters: